-The bitter General Strike lasted nine days and ended in betrayal and defeat of the miners.
-It divided Britain, brought the country to a standstill and saw sporadic disturbances, vandalism and 9,000 arrests.
+The bitter General Strike lasted nine days and ended in the betrayal and defeat of the miners.
+It divided Britain, brought the country to a standstill, and saw sporadic disturbances, vandalism, and 9,000 arrests.

-During the First World War (1914-1918) the government nationalised the coal industry – the Miners’ Federation of Great Britain was the largest group of industrial workers in the country and coal was central to the war effort.
+During the First World War (1914 to 1918) the government nationalised the coal industry.
+The Miners’ Federation of Great Britain was the largest group of industrial workers in the country and coal was central to the war effort.

 Miners’ hours and wages improved – they had received an 18.5% wage increase.
 Post-war, they wanted to retain these benefits.
 However, on 31 March 1921, the coalition government’s Prime Minister, David Lloyd George, returned the mines to private ownership.

-The economic slump in Britain in the post-war years saw mass unemployment, with many traditional industrial employers – such as shipbuilding, textiles and coal mining – trying to cut costs.
-The coal industry, having failed to modernise, was being squeezed by foreign competition and the mine owners wanted miners to accept pay cuts and longer hours, or face pit closures.
-The various unions began co-operating more closely against this threat.
+The economic slump in Britain in the post-war years saw mass unemployment, with many traditional industrial employers (such as shipbuilding, textiles, and coal mining) trying to cut costs.
+The coal industry, having failed to modernise, was being squeezed by foreign competition.
+The mine owners wanted miners to accept pay cuts and longer hours, or face pit closures.
+The various unions began cooperating more closely against this threat.

 Coal mining was a harsh, dangerous occupation.
 Poverty and hardship were rife.
 Mineworkers were strongly unionised.
 They had already gone on strike against wage reduction in April 1921, but failed in their demands and were forced back to work on lower pay.